reedv/ee468-device-driver/README.txt

 3. $ insmod ee468Driver.ko
 4. $ chmod 666 /dev/memory

-Can test the device by compiling the test.c file
+Can then test the device driver by running
-	$ gcc -Wall -o test.o test.c
 	$ ./test.o
+Can view debug output with
+	$ dmesg